Black Death in Sweden: Plague migration

 She stated that the Black Death had reached Sweden because of the Sins of pride, intemperance and greed, particularly because of the sinful dress fashion of the women, and that the wrath of God could be placated if the Swedes abstained from sinfully provocative fashion; if the parish priests lead their congregations in penance; and if the bishops organized public penitence masses in the cathedrals and washed the feet of the poor.

-Sometime in the summer or autumn in 1350, king Magnus sent a letter to Pope Clemens VI in Avignon.
+Sometime in the summer or autumn in 1350, King Magnus sent a letter to Pope Clemens VI in Avignon.
 In March 1351, the pope sent a letter to Sweden in Norway as a reply to this letter, in which he ordered the Bishops of Lund, Uppsala and Trondheim to encourage their parishioners to join the king in his crusade against the Orthodox Russians, because so many of his soldiers and subjects had died during the plague that he was forced to interrupt his crusade.

 Finland

 Finland was at this point a part of Sweden and it has sometimes been assumed that the plague was present there in 1351–1352.
 It is unconfirmed whether the Black Death ever reached Finland, as there are no direct references to its presence there.
 In 1352, the priests of Turku parish were forbidden to leave their parishes, which may be interpreted as a way to ban them from abandoning their parishioners during the plague, but the reason for this prohibition is not stated.
-It is noted that Finland also had its "plague legends" about the Black Death, which are similar to those in Sweden.
+It is noted that Finland also had its "plague legends" about the Black Death, which are similar to those in Sweden, but it is unknown if these legends in fact originates from the Black Death of the 1350s or later plagues.